Do You Need a Breast Lift After Weight Loss?

 The other reason is that the excess fat that was on the body prior to weight loss (in particular, that fat on the breasts) may have stretched the breast skin beyond its normal size.
 Later, when fat was reduced through weight loss, the skin may have retained the larger size, and again, this could make the breasts appear flat and lack volume.

-A range of cosmetic procedures can help fix or improve some of the issues that arise after major weight loss.
+A range of cosmetic procedures can help fix or improve some of the issues that arise after massive weight loss.
 For example, body contouring is a common procedure.
+Body contouring can refer to a host of procedures aimed at targeting problem areas resulting in a more pleasing physique.
+With body contouring, you are addressing problems of extra fat and excess skin.
 Alternatively, liposuction of those last, hard-to-lose 5 or 10 “vanity” pounds is popular.
-Tummy tucks are also frequent after weight loss as they can take care of excess skin on the abdomen.
+Tummy tucks are also frequent after massive weight loss as they can take care of excess skin on the abdomen.

 As for the breasts, patients have several different options.